How to Create Angular Reusable Components

 }

-Save the above changes and you will be able to see two lists of data rendered.
+Save the above changes, and you will be able to see two lists of data rendered.

-Next, let's add a counter to get the count of all data being displayed.
-Each of the DataListComponent will check for the count of data and return to the parent component.
-The parent component will sum up the count of data returned from each component and display it.
+Next, let's add a counter to get the count of all the data being displayed.
+Each of the DataListComponents will check for the count of data and return it to the parent component.

-You can make use of @Output decorator to emit the count of data.
+You can make use of the @Output decorator to emit the count of data.
 Let's define one inside the DataListComponent.

 @Output() calCount = new EventEmitter<Number>();